Taxes for International Students

 You can file taxes through the electronic Filing Option or Mailing Option to IRS.

-• FAU students and scholars on F and J visas can access Sprintax, a professional tax software with step-by-step guidance and live chat support — for free using a special code!
+• FAU students and scholars on F and J visas can access Sprintax, a professional tax software with step-by-step guidance and live chat support — for a discounted rate when using a special code!

 • Register and sign in through this Sprintax Link to get started.